Onyx-Protocol/Onyx/docs/protocol/specifications/confidential-assets.md

 1. Calculate the message to sign: `msg = SHA3-256(0x55 || H’ || H[0] || ... || H[n-1] || ea || ec)`.
 2. Calculate the set of public keys for the ring signature from the set of input asset ID commitments: `P[i] = H’ - H[i]`.
-3. Calculate the private key: `p = d`
+3. Calculate the private key: `p = c’ - c`.
 4. [Create a ring signature](#create-ring-signature) using `msg`, `{P[i]}`, `j`, and `p`.
 5. Return the list of asset ID commitments `{H[i]}` and the ring signature `e[0], s[0], ... s[n-1]`.

-Note 1: unlike the [value range proof](#value-range-proof), this ring signature is not used to store encrypted payload data because decrypting it would reveal the asset ID of one of the inputs to the recipient.
+Note: unlike the [value range proof](#value-range-proof), this ring signature is not used to store encrypted payload data because decrypting it would reveal the asset ID of one of the inputs to the recipient.

 ### Verify Asset Range Proof